SGS S.A.

 The core services offered by SGS include the inspection and verification of the quantity, weight and quality of traded goods; the testing of product quality and performance against various health, safety and regulatory standards; and the ascertainment of the conformance of products, systems or services with the requirements of standards set by governments, standardization bodies or SGS customers.
-(Note: Hermann Simon mentioned this company in his correspondent book as an example of a "Hidden Champion" (Simon, Hermann: Hidden Champions of the 21st Century : Success Strategies of unknown World Market Leaders.
-London: Springer, 2009. - ISBN 978-0-387-98147-5.
-P. 10).)
+(Note: Hermann Simon mentioned this company in his correspondent book as an example of a "Hidden Champion".)

 History

-International traders in London—including those from France, Germany, the Netherlands, the Baltic, Hungary, the Mediterranean and the United States—founded the London Corn Trade Association in 1878 in order to standardize shipping documents for exporting nations and to clarify procedures and disputes relating to the quality of imported grain.
+International traders in London – including those from France, Germany, the Netherlands, the Baltic, Hungary, the Mediterranean and the United States – founded the London Corn Trade Association in 1878 in order to standardize shipping documents for exporting nations and to clarify procedures and disputes relating to the quality of imported grain.

 In the same year, SGS was founded in Rouen, France, by Henri Goldstuck, a young Latvian immigrant who, having seen the opportunities at one of the country's largest ports, began to inspect French grain shipments.
 With the aid of Captain Maxwell Shafftington, he borrowed money from an Austrian friend to start inspecting the shipments arriving in Rouen as, during transit, losses showed in the volume of grain as a result of shrinkage and theft.
 The service inspected and verified the quantity and quality of the grain on arrival with the importer.

 Business grew rapidly; the two entrepreneurs went into business together in December 1878 and, within a year, had opened offices in Le Havre, Dunkirk and Marseilles.

-In 1915, during the First World War, the company moved its headquarters from Paris to Geneva, Switzerland, and on July 19, 1919, the company adopted the name Société Générale de Surveillance.
+In 1915, during the First World War, the company moved its headquarters from Paris to Geneva, Switzerland, and on 19 July 1919, the company adopted the name '.

 During the mid-20th century, SGS started offering inspection, testing and verification services across a variety of sectors, including industrial, minerals and oil, gas and chemicals, among others.
 In 1981, the company went public.
 It is a component of the SMI MID Index.

 Operations

 The company works in the following industries: agriculture and food, chemical, construction, consumer goods and retail, energy, finance, industrial manufacturing, life sciences, logistics, mining, oil and gas, public sector and transportation.

-In 2004, in collaboration with SGS, the Institut d'Administration des Entreprises (IAE France University Management Schools) Network developed Qualicert, a tool for evaluating university management training and establishing a new international benchmark.
-The Qualcert accreditation was approved by the Ministry of Economy and Finance (France), the Directorate General of Higher Education (DGES) and the Conference of University Presidents (CPU).
+In 2004, in collaboration with SGS, the ' (abbreviated to IAE) Network developed Qualicert, a tool for evaluating university management training and establishing a new international benchmark.
+The Qualicert accreditation was approved by the Ministry of Economy and Finance, the Directorate General of Higher Education (DGES) and the Conference of University Presidents (CPU).
 Focused on continuous quality improvement, Qualicert is now in its sixth revision.